 The gallbladder is a pear-shaped organ that is located directly beneath the liver.
 The gallbladder functions as storage place for bile, a fluid made by the liver that helps to digest fats.
 Bile is released from the gallbladder, and mixes in the stomach and intestines as food is broken down through digestion.
 The gallbladder functions to process cholesterol, clean all tissues, helps digest fats, and enhance brain function.
 The gallbladder’s job is dependent on a healthy functioning liver (it’s paired organ) ensuring a smooth flow of Qi (energy).

-The Standard American Diet that includes too many fried foods, sugar, fructose, grains and processed junk foods can cause bile to become saturated with cholesterol causing the cholesterol to form solid crystals, accumulating into stones.
+The Standard American Diet of fried foods, sugar, fructose, grains and processed junk foods cause bile to become saturated with cholesterol triggering cholesterol to form solid crystals, accumulating into gallstones.
 A sluggish, congested liver is often associated with gallstones.

 Nearly 500,000 gallbladders are removed annually!
-Many doctors recommend gallbladder removal when gallstones are present, however please be informed: gallbladder removal comes with consequences and serious health complications can arise including brain fog, hormone imbalances, brittle hair, dry skin, several nutrient deficiencies, weight gain, loose stools and more.
-Surgery is not a walk in the park either with 40% of post cholecystectomy patients still having symptoms of nausea, pain, gas, bloating, IBS, scarring and food intolerance afterwards.
+Many doctors recommend gallbladder removal when gallstones are present, however please be informed: gallbladder removal comes with consequences and serious health complications can arise including brain fog, hormone imbalances, brittle hair, dry skin, several nutrient deficiencies, weight gain, loose stools, impaired digestion and more.
+Surgery is not a walk in the park either with 40% of post cholecystectomy patients still having symptoms of nausea, pain, gas, bloating, IBS, scarring, digestive problems, and food sensitivities and food intolerances afterwards.
 Once the gallbladder is removed, the ability to store bile in the gallbladder is lost, and bile continually flows through the bile ducts into the small intestine.
-The ability to dissolve, digest and absorb dietary fat is drastically reduced when the gallbladder is removed and places more stress on the liver.
+The ability to emulsify, digest and absorb dietary fat is drastically reduced when the gallbladder is removed placing more stress on the liver.

-According to one of my mentors, Jonathan Wright, M.D., 93% of those with gallbladder problems are allergic, sensitive or intolerant to eggs!
-Those with gallbladder dysfunction, including those who have have had their gallbladder removed have food sensitivities to to eggs, casein, dairy, soy, onions, pork, wheat and gluten, and do best avoiding these items.
+Those with gallbladder dysfunction (including those who have have had their gallbladder removed) tend to have food sensitivities to eggs, casein, dairy, soy, onions, pork, wheat and gluten, and do best avoiding these items.

-diets high in sugar, wheat, grains, gluten, processed carbs, vegetable oils, hydrogenated fats, trans fats, fried foods, fructose and dairy
+Diets high in sugar, wheat, grains, gluten, processed foods, omega-6 vegetable oils, hydrogenated fats, trans fats, fried foods, fructose corn syrup and dairy

-lack of fiber from leafy greens and non-starchy vegetables
+Lack of fiber from leafy greens, plants, fruits and vegetables

 Symptoms of Gallbladder Dysfunction and Sluggish Bile

-Pre-disposing factors to consider with liver problems include diabetes, viral infections of the liver (hepatitis), alcoholism, overfed, undernourished and malnutrition, exposure to chemicals, heavy metal toxicity, recreational, OTC and prescription drug use, consumption of fructose and trans fats, repressed anger and prolonged, unmanaged stress.
+Is Your Liver Congested?
+Diabetes, viral infections of the liver (hepatitis), alcoholism, overeating, undernourished and malnourished, ongoing exposure to harmful chemicals, heavy metal toxicity, obesity, recreational, OTC and prescription drug use, consumption of fructose and trans fats, repressed anger, and chronic stress impact liver function.